RoboTuan/GTASynthReid/README.md

 `WARNING: this dataset might contain nudity`

 This project contains two sections: the mods with which you can create and record game sequences and the scripts necessary to build the dataset.
 The former section was a readaptation of the [JTA-Mods](https://github.com/fabbrimatteo/JTA-Mods) by [fabbrimatteo](https://github.com/fabbrimatteo) while the latter was created starting from the scripts in the [JTA-Dataset](https://github.com/fabbrimatteo/JTA-Dataset) repository by [fabbrimatteo](https://github.com/fabbrimatteo).
 The original works focus on pedestrian pose estimation and tracking in urban scenarios while this project concerns pedestrian re-identification.
+I used this dataset for my [master thesis](https://github.com/RoboTuan/synth-reid).

 ## A GTAV dataset for pedestrian re-identification